 Use these checks in order:

-- Straight carry check: can one of the sofa’s main dimensions pass the narrowest opening without angling?
-(Often no.)
+- Straight carry check: can one of the sofa's main dimensions clear the narrowest opening without angling?

-- Corner check: do you have enough “opposite wall” clearance to rotate the sofa as you pass the door or hallway turn?
+- Corner check: do you have enough opposite-wall clearance to rotate the sofa as it passes the opening or turn?

 Action Summary

-- Measure four sofa dimensions every time: width, depth, height, diagonal depth.
+- Measure four core sofa dimensions every time: width, depth, height, and diagonal depth.

-- Measure the full route, not just the front door: interior doors, hallways, stairs, landings, elevator.
+- Measure the full route, not just the front door.

-- Compare using the tightest bottleneck and add clearance.
+- Compare the sofa to the tightest bottleneck and the turning space around it.

-- Mark the footprint with painter’s tape to confirm real-life room function.
+- Mark the footprint with painter's tape before you buy.

-- If the fit is borderline, reduce the sofa’s profile (remove legs/cushions) or choose a modular design.
+- If the fit is borderline, remove what can be removed or consider a modular sofa instead.

 Related Sofa Measuring Topics People Also Ask About